 Aesthetic Importance

-I agreed with most sources that I found that garden ponds provide peaceful, relaxed environments.
-Sometimes the sound from the animals, especially birds and frogs, can be soothing as well.
+I agreed with most sources that garden ponds provide peaceful, relaxed environments.
+Sometimes the sound from animals, especially birds and frogs, can also be soothing.

 Tips on How to Maintain a Garden Wildlife Pond